 We consider flash fiction a complete story in a tiny package.
 We want developed empathetic characters and discernible resolved plots.

 - Open Office or Libre Office users: Due to an incompatibility issue, when an Open Office or Libre Office file is converted to a .doc file the last line of text disappears in our Submittable Document Viewer.
 To prevent this from happening to your story, PLEASE add a blank line at the end of your story by hitting ‘Enter’ after the last line.
 For good measure, add ‘END’ followed by a blank line.

 - Please do not use Flash Fiction Online to fulfill school assignments.

 THE IMPORTANT STUFF:

-ON RESPONSE TIME AND QUERIES: Our response time ranges from 2 to 10 weeks.
-Queries are only for stories that have already been submitted.
+ON RESPONSE TIME AND QUERIES: We are an open submission market.
+Please don’t query prior to submitting.
+Query only to ask about the status of an already-submitted story.
+Our response time ranges from 2 days to 10 weeks.
 Please do not query until at least 8 weeks after submission.
 Send queries to [email protected].
 Include QUERY in the subject line.

 Publication in Flash Fiction Online counts toward the requirements for membership in the Science Fiction Writers of America (SFWA).

 Although the SFWA recognizes this magazine as a professional market, we frequently publish literary fiction and other genres.